pakoito/RxPaper2/README.md

 ###Reading a value

 Reading is a `Single<T>` operation, a subset of `Observable<T>` that returns just a single element and then completes.
+Singles can be converted back to Observables by using the operator `toObservable()`.
 Reading comes in two flavours:

 ```java
 Single<ComplexObject> read = book.read(key);